albertomolina/ubuntu_related_doc/README.md

 The aim to create this repository is to include some relevant issues found when working with Ubuntu coming from Debian and to write down some notes about it.
-This includes mainly interaction with Canonical supported applications snapd, lxd, juju, maas, etc. Those software applications can be used in Debian and other linux distros, but it's not so common like in Ubuntu and they're presented here as "Canonical's ecosystem".
+This includes mainly interaction with Canonical supported applications: snapd, lxd, juju, maas, etc. Those software applications can be used in Debian and other linux distros, but it's not so common like in Ubuntu and they're presented here as "Canonical's ecosystem".